SUSE-DOS/react-and-api-study/README.md

 By the end of this, you should be able to:

-- Use Axios to call `GET /owner` API.
+- Use Axios to make a  `GET ` request to an API.

 ## Instructions